Lesson 3: Interview with Tutor Hannah Hintze

 I’ve had long experience of this kind of teaching and learning.
 Throughout all my education I’ve looked for places that were like that—my graduate program, undergraduate.
 Then I went to University of Chicago and was able to study in an interdisciplinary way, which I deeply believe in.
 Then I looked out at the world to see where I could teach in this fashion.
 And there are precious few.

-So I applied to Saint John’s.
+So I applied to St. John’s.
 I’d been taught by “Johnnies,” as they’re called.
 I didn’t realize how many Johnnies were in my life as I was coming up through college and graduate school.
 They’re sprinkled throughout the world.
 I think I said to somebody at some point, “There must be some pixie dust that they sprinkle on those people” that makes them recognizable.
 People who at the end of a class will sit down and say, “Now let’s start talking.”
 They live for talking.
 This place is famous for being a “talking” college.
 There’s something very deep in that.
 There are places where professors do a lot of lecturing and people do a lot of writing.
 We do quite a bit of writing too, but talking is the main thing.
 Talking turns out to be a very subtle art.

 (3:38) CP: What do you teach?
 You were trained in philosophy?